-Use caution when cleaning around buttons, stitching and wooden or decorative trim; solvents could seriously damage such areas.
+Use caution when cleaning around buttons, stitching and wooden/decorative trim as these solvents could seriously damage such areas.

 - Remove ordinary dirt and smudges with a mild soap and water solution.
 Dry with a soft, lintfree cloth or towel. - More difficult stains can be cleaned using rubbing alcohol (isopropyl alcohol).
 Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel.